nnsense/ekc/README.md

 This is pretty close to the ekc tool, but it searches for a string into each Kubernetes deployment and reports back a list of the clusters found along the presence of the string among the pods.
 Its purpose is to keep the deployments under control, to check how many running clusters actually have a working deployment, and aren't there only to waste money on AWS.

-It has the same `-r` switch for the region to search and `-p` to use a different aws profile as the ekc script, and it requires `-s` for the string to search into the output of a `kubectl get pods` command.
+It has the same `-R` switch for the region to search and `-p` to use a different aws profile as the ekc script, and it requires `-s` for the string to search into the output of a `kubectl get pods` command.
 The output is to stdout by default, or to a file by setting `--file somefile.log`.

 Example:
 ```